csisztaiarnold/pixelite/README.md

 ![Pixelite](https://i.imgur.com/ymENzfl.png)

-A pixel editor for creating Commodore 64 and Commodore Plus/4 hires images (320x200px, **2 possible colors per 8x8 char area from a fixed 16 color palette**).
+A pixel editor for creating Commodore 64 and Commodore Plus/4 hires images (320x200px, **2 possible colors per 8x8 char area**).
 Still a lot to do!

 Note: **doesn't work on Firefox yet**, only tested on Chrome (it should also work on webkit derivates like Opera or Vivaldi)